EyeCrown/Pendrillons/README.md

 ## Technical Aspect
-The project use [Ink](https://www.inklestudios.com/ink/), a tool for narrative design and provides a plugin on Unity.
-We extends the tag system to allows Narrative Designer to pass more data with **Tags** like moving character, passing animation, add screenshake.
+The project use [Ink](https://www.inklestudios.com/ink/), a tool for narrative design, and provides a plugin on Unity.
+We extend the tag system to allows Narrative Designer to pass more data with **Tags** like moving character, passing animation, add screen shake.
 You can consult our Tags Documentation [here](https://docs.google.com/spreadsheets/d/159-_DyjS9TTWnV00RtjgZEjndyuSG4_6SIDaAALb5EY/edit?usp=sharing) here.

 ---
 ### Example